GenesysGo/docs-shadow-cloud/wield/README.md

 ### Frequently Asked Questions (FAQ) for D.A.G.G.E.R.
 Testnet and Wield Nodes

+## **Q: Can I set up a Wield Node if I have never used Linux before?**
+A: Yes, with a willingness to learn and some research, such as consulting YouTube tutorials or using resources like ChatGPT for Linux guidance, you can set up a node.
+The community and the engineering team are also available to help with questions.

-**Q: What are the system requirements for running a Wield Node?**
+## **Q: What hardware do I need to set up a Wield Node?**
 A: The recommended system requirements are an AWS EC2 t2.2xlarge instance or equivalent with 8 vCPU, 32GB RAM, running Ubuntu 22.04 LTS with kernel version 5.15.0 or newer.

-**Q: What should I do if my Wield Node fails to start?**
-A: If `wield.service` shows as failed, you can try adjusting the settings in `start_wield.sh` script or use the `--help` command for guidance.
-It may also be necessary to clear out snapshots and wait for 5 epochs before attempting to join again.

-**Q: What is an epoch on the D.A.G.G.E.R. network?**
-A: An epoch on the D.A.G.G.E.R. network is not correlated to Solana epochs.
-A DAGGER epoch can be as short as 5-10 minutes currently, depending on network activity.

-**Q: What should I do if I encounter errors in the logs after starting my Wield Node?**
-A: Share the logs in the support channel.
-Errors such as "Should not be genesis event" or timeout syncing with peers may require you to clear snapshots and wait for a few epochs.
-If errors persist, wait for the core engineering team to investigate.
+Alternatively, you can use parts from an old gaming machine or any setup that meets these minimum requirements.

+## **Q: Is it possible to run a Wield Node without Linux knowledge?**
+A: While it's possible to follow a guide with copy/paste commands, it's important to understand the commands you're executing.
+Beginners should invest time in learning Linux basics to effectively manage a node.

-**Q: Can I run a Wield Node on a virtualized environment?**
+## **Q: Can I use a virtual machine to run a Wield Node?**
-A: Yes, Wield Nodes have been tested on bare metal, VMs with 8 vCPU, and various cloud platforms.
-Performance may vary based on network traffic and usage increases.
+A: Yes, Wield Nodes have been successfully tested on virtual machines like VirtualBox or VMware, as well as on various cloud platforms.
+Ensure that the VM meets the recommended system requirements for optimal performance.

-**Q: What should I do if I get a GLIBC version error when generating a keypair?**
+## **Q: What if I encounter a GLIBC not found error when setting up my node or generating a keypair?**
-A: This error may occur if you are not running the correct version of the Linux kernel.
+A: This error usually indicates that you're not on the correct version of Ubuntu or the Linux kernel.
 Ensure you are using Ubuntu 22.04 with kernel 5.15.0 or newer.
 You may need to perform system updates (`sudo apt update` and `sudo apt upgrade`) and possibly reboot your machine.

+## **Q: Is it safe to upgrade from Ubuntu 20.04 to 22.04?**
+A: Yes, many users have successfully performed an in-place upgrade from Ubuntu 20.04 to 22.04 without issues.

+## **Q: What should I do if I encounter issues with the Wield service or during the setup process?**
+A: First, ensure your `config.toml` is set up correctly and that you've given execution permissions to `start_wield.sh` with `chmod +x`.
+Check the service status with `sudo journalctl -u wield` for more details.
+If `wield.service` shows as failed, try adjusting the settings in `start_wield.sh` or use the `--help` command for guidance.
+Share any errors or issues in the support channel for further assistance.

+## **Q: Can I deploy a Wield Node on a server that's already hosting another node?**
+A: It's possible, but ensure that the server has enough resources to handle both nodes without affecting performance.
+Monitor resource usage closely.

+## **Q: How many testnet phases will there be, and when is the estimated Mainnet launch?**
+A: The number of testnet phases and the Mainnet launch date are still to be determined.
+The team is focused on ensuring stability and performance before setting any deadlines.

+## **Q: Where can I find the roadmap for D.A.G.G.E.R.?**
+A: The roadmap can be found on the official blog, which outlines the plans for upcoming testnet phases.

-**Q: Can I run a Wield Node on a lower-end machine just for testing?**
+## **Q: Can I run a Wield Node on a system with less than the recommended specs for testing purposes?**
-A: You may attempt to run a node on lower-end hardware, but be aware that if you do not meet the minimum requirements, particularly for RAM, your node may crash.
-It's also important to have sufficient CPU power to keep up with the network.
+A: You can try running a node on a system with lower specs, but it may not perform optimally and may crash, especially if the RAM and CPU power do not meet the minimum requirements.
+The team may learn from your experience, but there's no guarantee it will work smoothly.

+## **Q: What is an epoch on the D.A.G.G.E.R. network?**
+A: An epoch on the D.A.G.G.E.R. network is a time period that can be as short as 5-10 minutes currently, depending on network activity.

-**Q: Where can I rent a server to run a Wield Node?**
+## **Q: Where can I rent a server to run a Wield Node?**
-A: Most cloud providers offer suitable images for running a Wield Node.
+A: Most cloud providers offer suitable instances for running a Wield Node.
 Digital Ocean is a solid standard for comparison, but always ensure the provider meets the system requirements for running a node.

-**Q: If I have no experience with Linux or running nodes, can I still set up a Wield Node?**
+## **Q: If I have no experience with Linux or running nodes, can I still set up a Wield Node?**
 A: Yes, with a willingness to learn and some research, such as consulting YouTube tutorials or using resources like ChatGPT for Linux guidance, you can set up a node.
 The community and engineering team are also available to help with questions.

-**Q: What should I do if I encounter unfamiliar terms or need further assistance?**
+## **Q: What should I do if I encounter unfamiliar terms or need further assistance?**
 A: Don't hesitate to ask for clarification or assistance in the support channel.
 The community and the core engineering team are there to help you through the process.

-Remember that the information provided in the FAQ is based on the latest knowledge as of the last update and may change as the D.A.G.G.E.R. network evolves or as new updates are released.
-Always refer to the official documentation and Discord support channels for the most current information.